High-Performance Fine Defect Detection in Artificial Leather Using Dual Feature Pool Object Detection: Introduction

 \section{Introduction}

 Artificial leather, also known as synthetic leather, has gained widespread popularity in various industries due to its cost-effectiveness and eco-friendly attributes.
 However, ensuring its quality and identifying fine defects remain significant challenges.
-Traditional defect detection of artificial leather primarily relies on human eyes, which has several limitations concerning detection efficiency and accuracy.
-The drawbacks of human visual detection are twofold.
-Firstly, it cannot meet the demands of long-term and high-speed production lines, as human eyes are susceptible to issues such as fatigue and distraction.
-Secondly, the evaluation standards for defects by the human eye also exhibit a certain degree of subjectivity, making it difficult to ensure consistent standard.
-Additionally, there are two challenges in detecting artificial leather using traditional machine vision algorithms(\cite{fabric}).
-First, the irregular dermatoglyphics of artificial leather make a big challenge to the accuracy of defect detection.
-Second, the small size and inconspicuous features of defects make them difficult to be detected, resulting in a high rate of missed inspections and false positives.
-However, with the rise of deep learning, real-time object detection technology(\cite{yolo1,yolo2,yolo3,yolo4,syolo4,yolo5,yolopp,yolopp2,yolof,yolox,yolo7,focal,efficientdet,asff,ssd,detecting, robust}) has matured significantly, greatly improving object detection average precision (AP) and detection speed.
-This progress opens up the possibility of applying deep learning to artificial leather defect detection.
+Traditional defect detection of artificial leather primarily relies on human inspection, which poses several limitations in terms of detection efficiency and accuracy.
+The shortcomings of human visual inspection are twofold.
+Firstly, it cannot meet the demands of long-term and high-speed production lines, as human vision is prone to fatigue and distraction.
+As inspection time increases, not only does the efficiency and accuracy of workers decrease, but prolonged exposure to bright lighting conditions can also negatively impact their health.
+Secondly, human evaluation of defects involves a degree of subjectivity, making it difficult to maintain consistent standards.
+This inconsistency largely stems from variations in the workers' individual learning abilities and the extent of their accumulated experience.
+These individual differences can lead to instability in product quality assessments, causing direct economic losses.
+Therefore, there is an urgent need for alternative technologies to replace manual defect detection and ensure stable product quality.